 We take preventative steps to prevent and reduce bullying.
-Whole school initiatives and proactive teaching strategies are used throughout the school to develop a positive learning environment with the aim of preventing and reducing bullying.
+Whole school initiatives and pro-active teaching strategies are used throughout the school to develop a positive learning environment with the aim of preventing and reducing bullying.

-- We make lots of opportunities for children to think about how people are different and unique and how this is a positive thing, not something to be afraid of - We celebrate difference and are involved in events such as 'Odd Sock Day' each year. - We help children to build self-esteem and feel happy about being themselves - We try to make sure that the adults in the school set a good example by behaving in a caring and considerate way - We make sure all children know what bullying is and what it looks like - We tell all children that prejudice related bullying is wrong - We always challenge children who use homophonic language - We encourage all the children to tell an adult if they are worried about bullying - We have our own anti-bullying poster - We had dedicated assemblies each year with a focus on bullying - We have things such as the 'I wish my teacher knew' postbox so children can reach out for help in different ways - We explain to children that bullies often need help and support and we are here to provide that - The school operates a positive discipline policy which aims to give opportunities for the pupils to achieve praise and recognition for co-operative behaviour
+- We promote our 5 values: honesty, kindness, gratitude, empathy and inclusion - We make lots of opportunities for children to think about how people are different and unique and how this is a positive thing, not something to be afraid of - We celebrate difference and are involved in events such as 'Odd Sock Day' each year - We help children to build self-esteem and feel happy about being themselves - We try to make sure that the adults in the school set a good example by behaving in a caring and considerate way - We make sure all children know what bullying is and what it looks like - We tell all children that prejudice related bullying is wrong - We always challenge children who use homophonic, racist and sexist language - We encourage all the children to tell an adult if they are worried about bullying

-• We have a relationship and behaviour policy
+- We have our own anti-bullying poster - We had dedicated assemblies each year with a focus on bullying - We have things such as the 'I wish my teacher knew' postbox so children can reach out for help in different ways - We explain to children that people who bully often need help and support and we are here to provide that - The school operates a positive discipline policy which aims to give opportunities for the pupils to achieve praise and recognition for co-operative behaviour - We have a relationship and behaviour policy